moshi4/ANIclustermap/README.md

 1. Calculate ANI between all-vs-all microbial genomes by fastANI.
    If similarity between genomes is low, fastANI output NA.
 In that case, NA is replaced by 0.0.
 2. Clustering ANI matrix by scipy's UPGMA method.
-3. Using clustered matrix, drawing clustermap by seaborn.
+3. Using clustered matrix, draw ANI clustermap by seaborn.

 ## Usage